What are the requirements to join CubScouts?

 Cub Scouting offers fun and challenging activities that promote character development and physical fitness.
 Service projects, ceremonies, games, and other activities guide boys through the core values and give them a sense of personal achievement.
 Through positive peer group interaction and parental guidance, boys also learn honesty,bravery, and respect.

 How does participation in Cub Scouting affect participation in other activities?

 The Cub Scout program is designed to compliment many other extracurricular activities.
-Typical time commitment is two Den meetings and one Pack meeting per month.
-Boys who participate in organized sports like soccer, baseball, basketball, swimming, gymnastics, etc, or academic-based extracurricular activities like music, art, science etc., can be recognized for these activities through Cub Scout belt loops and pins which are worn on their uniform.
+Typical time commitment is one or two Den meetings and one Pack meeting per month.
+Boys who participate in organized sports like soccer, baseball, basketball, swimming,etc, or academic-based extracurricular activities like music, art, science, etc., can be recognized for these activities though Cub Scout belt loops and pins which are worn on their uniform.

 What are the responsibilities of a parent?

 - Provide help and support for the den and pack.

 - Work with your son on advancement projects and activities.

 - Attend pack meetings with your son and witness his advancement progress & wards given to him.
 Most awards are handed out at every other pack meeting.